Table of Contents

 - String-of-pearls margin and telangiectasias

-- Micrographic controlled surgery as the therapy of choice, yearly follow-up checks
+- Micrographic controlled surgery is the treatment of choice

 Malignant Melanoma – Silent and Spreading

 Not the most common type of skin cancer but probably the most well known, malignant melanoma involves the malignant degeneration of melanocytes.
 It accounts for more than 90% of the deaths caused by skin cancer.

 Different subtypes of melanoma:

 Chronic UV light exposure, damage caused by sunlight including sunburns (especially during childhood and adolescence), fair skin type, and cumulative appearance of melanocytic nevi (> 100) or presence of dysplastic nevi represent significant risk factors.
 The most important risk factor is exposure to sunlight, particularly UVB radiation.

 - Cutaneous melanomas of the head and neck are significantly more likely to occur in people with high levels of total sun exposure.
 Melanomas on the trunk tend to develop in people with lower levels of ambient sunlight exposure but also in those who experience higher levels of recreational exposure on the chest and back.

 - A changing mole is considered to be the most important clinical risk factor associated with cutaneous melanoma.

 - Sunburns early in life, age older than 50 years, and exposure to UV radiation from tanning beds are other factors in the development of melanoma.